Kerala backwaters: Hydrography

-National Waterway 3 from Kollam to Kottappuram covers a distance of 205 km and runs almost parallel to the coastline of southern Kerala facilitating both cargo movement and backwater tourism.
+National Waterway 3 from Kollam to Kottappuram covers a distance of 205 km and runs almost parallel to the coastline of southern Kerala, facilitating both cargo movement and backwater tourism.
 Vembanad, covering an area of 2033 km2, is Kerala's largest lake.
 The lake has a large network of canals that meander through the region of Kuttanad.
 The important rivers from north to south are the Valapattanam 110 km, Chaliyar 169 km, Kadalundipuzha 130 km, Bharathappuzha 209 km, Chalakudy 130 km, Periyar 244 km, Pamba 176 km, Achankovil 128 km, Meenachil 75 km, and Kalladayar 121 km.
 Other than these, there are 35 more small rivers and rivulets flowing down from the Ghats.
-Most of these rivers are navigable up to the midland region, in country crafts.
+Most of these rivers are navigable up to the midland region, in country craft.

 Vembanad Lake is the longest backwater in Kerala, as well as the longest lake in India.
 The Kochi city, Kuttanad, Kumarakom, and Pathiramanal Island are located in this long backwater.
 The Vellayani Lake, the Pookode Lake, and the Sasthamcotta Lake are the freshwater lakes in Kerala.
 Sasthamcotta is the largest among them.
 The Kerala backwaters host three of the world’s Ramsar Convention-listed wetlands: Ashtamudi Lake, Sasthamkotta Lake, and the Vembanad-Kol wetlands are noted as being wetlands of international importance.